rhizoome/git-darcs/README.md

 <a href="https://asciinema.org/a/518694" target="_blank"><img
 src="https://asciinema.org/a/518694.svg" /></a>

-Note: this asciinema was made before `shallow` was default.
+Note: this asciinema was made before `shallow` was default and before the improved linearized history.

 ```
 $> git-darcs --help